cdowdy/bolt-theme-boilerplate/README.md

 * uses gulp
 * enhance js by The Filament Group

 I'll add more to this when its 'mo ready!

-testing reset folder structure because I keep screwing it up